onyxlang/rfc/concurrency.md

 A complementary way to deal with race conditions is to mark a variable or an object as `atomic`.
 Contextually this means that all operations applied to this object are guaranteed to be atomic (*sic!*).
 Depending on the type, such operations are usually expected to return the former (meaningful) value.

-Just like with the `const` keyword, an `atomic` (or `atomic?`) method overload is attempted to be called, raising in compilation-time if not found.
+Just like with the `const` keyword, an `atomic` method overload is attempted to be called on an atomic object, raising in compilation-time if not found.
 A non-atomic method is called `volatile`.
-An atomic method would be called for a non-atomic object if volatile alternative is absent.
-In contrary, you can explicitly call a volatile method from an atomic method if you specify the `volatile` keyword right before the call.
+An atomic method would still be called for a non-atomic object if volatile alternative is absent.
+However, you can explicitly call a volatile method if you apply the `volatile` modifier for the call (e.g. `@buffer.(volatile)push(x)`).

+Within methods of an atomic object, the atomicity property is forwarded to instance variables method calls, recursively.

+Atomicity is a compiler feature.
+It only affects which methods are called in which scope.
+The atomicity property is not stored anywhere in the runtime.
+It does not affect the size of runtime objects.

 Always remember that atomicity usually has a performance cost depending on the implementation.
+You should carefully choose between racing guarantees and speed.

 Here goes an example of an atomic variable: